stefaneran/organizer/README.md

   - Go to src/app/store/reducer.ts
   - Change "version" property in initialState

+- Double check default app on load - Don't show works in progress
+  - Go to src/core/defaultWebApp.ts
+  - Choose default app to show that is not a work in progress

 - Change baseUrl to remote
-  - Go to src/store/baseUrl.ts
+  - Go to src/core/baseUrl.ts
   - Change default export to 'baseUrlRemote' if not already

 - In 'webpack.config.js' change
+  publicPath: '/'
+  to
-  publicPath: '/' to publicPath: './'
+  publicPath: './'

 - Run "yarn build"